awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 ## Installing SSM Agent on VMs and on\-premises instances<a name="agent-hybrid-installations"></a>

-For information about installing SSM Agent on VMs and on\-premises instance in a hybrid environment, see [Install SSM Agent for a hybrid environment \(Linux\)](sysman-install-managed-linux.md) and [Install SSM Agent for a hybrid environment \(Windows\)](sysman-install-managed-win.md)\.
+For information about installing SSM Agent on on\-premises servers, edge devices, and virtual machines \(VMs\) in a hybrid environment, see [Install SSM Agent for a hybrid environment \(Linux\)](sysman-install-managed-linux.md) and [Install SSM Agent for a hybrid environment \(Windows\)](sysman-install-managed-win.md)\.

-## Validating on\-premises servers and virtual machines using a hardware fingerprint<a name="fingerprint-validation"></a>
+## Validating on\-premises servers, edge devices, and virtual machines using a hardware fingerprint<a name="fingerprint-validation"></a>

-When running on\-premises servers and virtual machines \(VMs\) in a hybrid environment, SSM Agent gathers a number of system attributes \(referred to as the *hardware hash*\) and uses these attributes to compute a *fingerprint*\.
+When running on\-premises servers, edge devices, and virtual machines \(VMs\) in a hybrid environment, SSM Agent gathers a number of system attributes \(referred to as the *hardware hash*\) and uses these attributes to compute a *fingerprint*\.
 The fingerprint is an opaque string that the agent passes to certain Systems Manager APIs\.
-This unique fingerprint associates the caller with a particular managed instance\.
+This unique fingerprint associates the caller with a particular on\-premises managed node\.
 The agent stores the fingerprint and hardware hash on the local disk in a location called the *Vault*\.

-The agent computes the hardware hash and fingerprint when the on\-premises server or VM is registered for use with Systems Manager\.
+The agent computes the hardware hash and fingerprint when the on\-premises server, edge device, or VM is registered for use with Systems Manager\.
 Then, the fingerprint is passed back to the Systems Manager service when the agent sends a `RegisterManagedInstance` command\.

 Later, when sending a `RequestManagedInstanceRoleToken` command, the agent checks the fingerprint and hardware hash in the Vault to make sure that the current machine attributes match with the stored hardware hash\.
 If the current machine attributes do match the hardware hash stored in the Vault, the agent passes in the fingerprint from the Vault to `RegisterManagedInstance`, resulting in a successful call\.

 If the current machine attributes don't match the stored hardware hash, SSM Agent computes a new fingerprint, stores the new hardware hash and fingerprint in the Vault, and passes the new fingerprint to `RequestManagedInstanceRoleToken`\.* This causes `RequestManagedInstanceRoleToken` to fail, and the agent won't be able to obtain a role token to connect to the Systems Manager service\.*

-This failure is by design and is used as a verification step to prevent multiple on\-premises servers and VMs from communicating with the Systems Manager service as the same managed instance\.
+This failure is by design and is used as a verification step to prevent multiple on\-premises managed nodes from communicating with the Systems Manager service as the same managed node\.

 When comparing the current machine attributes to the hardware hash stored in the Vault, the agent uses the following logic to determine whether the old and new hashes match:
 + If the SID \(system/machine ID\) is different, then no match\.